What Is The Double Bounce Rule In Pickleball? A Helpful Beginners Guide

 Who Benefits From The Double Bounce Rule?

 As I mentioned above, forcing the serving team to let the return of serve bounce keeps them from getting to the net quickly.
-In fact, after the returning team hits, they can (and should) hustle to the kitchen line quickly.
+After the returning team hits, they can (and should) hustle to the kitchen line quickly.

-The serving team has to let the ball bounce before hitting it a second time.
-So, they’re effectively delayed by this single shot before they can even think about charging the net.
+The serving team must wait for the ball to bounce before they hit it a second time.
+Thus, this single shot effectively delays them before they can even consider charging the net.

-Those hall of farmers would unleash a lethal serve onto their opponent, then dash to the net to put away the point after their opponent barely managed to return their rocket of a serve.
+This one rule single-handedly removes the big advantage in tennis that legends like Pete Sampras and John McEnroe utilized.
+Those Hall-of-Farmers would unleash a lethal serve onto their opponent, then dash to the net to put away the point after their opponent barely managed to return their rocket of a serve.

-If you’re the return team, you can’t earn a point but, you can usually get to the kitchen line first.
+If you’re on the return team, you can’t earn a point but, you can usually get to the kitchen line first.
 This is huge!
-It’s a clever little rule, that extends the over all match and makes the game beautifully competitive regardless of age or skill level.
+It’s a clever little rule, that extends the overall match and makes the game beautifully competitive regardless of age or skill level.

 Are the “Double Bounce Rule” And The “Two Bounce Rule” The Same Thing?